-A power inverter is an electronic device that can change a direct current input voltage to a symmetrical alternating current output voltage with the magnitude and frequency desired by the user.
+A power inverter is an electronic device.
+The function of the inverter is to change a direct current input voltage to a symmetrical alternating current output voltage, with the magnitude and frequency desired by the user.

-In its beginnings, photovoltaic installations used electricity for consumption at the same voltage, and in the same way, they received it from solar panels and batteries.
-They worked with a direct current of 48, 24, or 12 volts.
+In the beginning, photovoltaic installations used electricity for consumption at the same voltage and in the same form as they received it from solar panels and batteries.
+That is, it worked with a continuous current of 12, 24 or 48 volts.

-Inverters are used in various applications, from small power supplies for computers to industrial applications.
+Inverters are used in a wide variety of applications, from small computer power supplies to industrial applications.

-Here are some examples where an electrical inverter is used:
+Below we list some examples in which an electrical inverter is used:

-In a photovoltaic system, they are used to convert the DC power supplied by the solar panels into alternating currents.
+In a photovoltaic installation they are used to convert the direct current supplied by the solar panels into alternating current.

-In electric power transmission, the inverter converts the power into direct current transferred in some power lines to feed into the alternating current grid.
+In the transmission of electrical energy, the inverter converts the energy into direct current transferred in some power lines to feed the alternating current grid.

-In the aerospace sector, they are used to provide aircraft avionics with a highly stable alternating current even if supplied by batteries (in the event of an electrical failure)
+In the aerospace sector, they are used to provide aircraft avionics with a highly stable alternating current even if supplied by batteries (in the event of a power failure)

 Speed variation in electric motors.